- How to Prepare for the Procedure

 Some of the problems that may be identified during ERCP can also be treated through the endoscope.
 For example, if a stone is blocking the pancreatic or common bile duct, it is usually possible to remove it.

 First, the opening in the papilla is cut open and enlarged.
 Then, a special device can be inserted to retrieve the stone.
 Narrowing or obstruction can also have other causes, such as scarring or tumors.
 In some cases, a plastic or metal tube (called a stent), can be inserted to provide an opening.
 If necessary, a tissue sample or biopsy can be obtained, or a narrow area dilated.

 Thanks to ERCP, these kinds of procedures may help you avoid surgery.
-Depending on the individual and the types of procedures performed, ERCP does have a 5 to 10 percent risk of complications.
+Depending on the individual and the types of procedures performed, ERCP does have a five to ten percent risk of complications.
 In rare cases, severe complications may require prolonged hospitalization.

-Mild to severe inflammation of the pancreas (pancreatitis) is the most common complication and may require hospital care, even surgery.
-Bleeding can occur as well.
+Mild to severe inflammation of the pancreas is the most common complication and may require hospital care, even surgery.
+Bleeding can occur when the papilla has to be opened to remove stones or put in stents.
 This bleeding usually stops on its own, but occasionally, transfusion may be required or the bleeding may be directly controlled with endoscopic therapy.

-A puncture or perforation of the bowel wall or bile duct is a rare problem that can occur with ERCP; if this does occur, surgery may be required.
+A puncture or perforation of the bowel wall or bile duct is a rare problem that can occur with therapeutic ERCP.
 Infection can also result, especially if the bile duct is blocked and bile cannot drain.
 Treatment for infection requires antibiotics and restoring drainage.
 Finally, reactions may occur to any of the medications used during ERCP, but fortunately these are usually minor.

 Be sure to discuss any specific concerns you may have about the procedure with your doctor.